leksah/leksah/Readme.md

 To build the latest development version of Leksah follow the steps in the [.travis.yml](.travis.yml) file.

-If you are a user and would simply like to test Leksah, we would highley appreciate your feedback.
+If you are a user and would simply like to test Leksah, we would highly appreciate your feedback.

 Please send questions and suggestions to the [Leksah group](https://groups.google.com/forum/#!forum/leksah)